-- The curriculum is based on their derived from the DfE Statutory Framework for the Early Years Foundation Stage and the Key Stage One National Curriculum. - Children are taught in mixed age classes with high levels of adult support and differentiation.
+- The curriculum is based on theis derived from the DfE Statutory Framework for the Early Years Foundation Stage and the Key Stage One National Curriculum. - Children are taught in mixed age classes with high levels of adult support and differentiation.
 This enables them to access a broad curriculum at a level appropriate to their own personal requirements. - Each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
 Play is seen as essential for children's development, building their confidence as they learn to explore, to think about problems, and where possible relate to others. - We try to maintain a balance between teacher initiated and child led activities. - We take into consideration the child's individual needs: their medical needs (which always take priority), interests, and stage of development.
-We use this information in our planning. - In planning and delivering activities, we consider the different ways that children learn: through playing and exploring, active learning and creative and critical thinking. - We provide a stimulating environment which includes frequent access to outside areas for learning and play. - Phonics is taught daily and teachers use a combination of the Primary National Strategy's 'Letters and Sounds', the Read, Write Inc. reading programme and Jolly Phonics. - We have a strong focus on personal, social and emotional development.
+We use this information in our planning. - In planning and delivering activities, we consider the different ways that children learn: through playing and exploring, active learning and creative and critical thinking. - We provide a stimulating environment which includes frequent access to outside areas for learning and play. - Phonics is taught on two of the three placement days and follows the Read Write Inc. programme. - We have a strong focus on personal, social and emotional development.
 Children are rewarded individually and as a class for demonstrating core values of engagement, success, resilience, reflection and respect. - Children are taught in small groups with a high ratio of adult support.